ABOUT THE TRUST

 THE TRUST SEES GROWTH

 The trust's three plans have seen significant participation and continues its partnership with the Alaska Department of Revenue.
 Approximately 13,000 Alaskans automatically contribute at least half of their PFD to a 529 account each year.
-In its three 529 plans, the trust currently holds approximately $9.4 billion (as of March 31, 2023) in assets invested for more than 300,000 beneficiaries across the country and supports dozens of partners that promote literacy, learning, and education planning.
+In its three 529 plans, the trust currently holds approximately $10.5 billion (as of June 30, 2024) in assets invested for 315,000 beneficiaries across the country and supports dozens of partners that promote literacy, learning, and education.

 LOCAL IMPACT, NATIONAL REACH

-Because of its relationship with the University of Alaska system, it is able to offer a special benefit to all families saving in one of its three 529 plans.
+Because of its relationship with the University of Alaska system, the Trust is able to offer a special benefit to all families saving in its 529 plans.
 Plan account holders and beneficiaries (of two or more years) from any state are granted in-state tuition rates at the University of Alaska system.